algorithmic-sabotage/asrg/content/docs/research/intertwined-feedback-loops/index.md

 ### TECHNOPOLITICS OF FRONTS

-This is a preliminary version of an intertwined feedback loop that  illustrates the procedures, aesthetic qualities, and functions of the critical concept of _‘Technopolitics of Fronts’_. <span style="color:grey">* Further information can be accessed via the following link: https://algorithmic-sabotage.github.io/asrg/technopolitics-of-fronts/.</span>
+This intertwined feedback loop provides an illustrative overview of the procedural aspects, aesthetic qualities, and functional characteristics associated with the critical concept of _‘Technopolitics of Fronts.’_ <span style="color:grey">* Further information can be accessed via the following link: https://algorithmic-sabotage.github.io/asrg/technopolitics-of-fronts/.</span>

 <div class="caption"><img src="images/output-639.png"><span style="color:grey">Diagram: © Algorithmic Sabotage Research Group</span></div>

 The diagram is available for download in PDF format via the following link: https://cryptpad.fr/file/#/2/file/yE4q4zLF7GRQnsRw4dQaKzCl/

+***

+<span style="color:grey">* Please be advised that this page is currently the subject of active research and will be updated in a timely manner as new information emerges.
+The following seven abstract diagrams represent a small sample from a larger series of forty.</span>

 ## Supplemental Information